Gifted and Talented Education Program

 My child was GATE identified in a previous school district.
 Will he/she automatically be GATE identified with TUSD?
 No. Every school district develops their own qualification criteria for GATE eligibility.
 Once you transfer to TUSD, please notify your school site that your child was previously GATE identified.
 The school site will contact the TUSD GATE office to begin the process of reviewing the GATE records from the previous district.
 If the criteria that the previous district used to qualify your child matches the criteria we use in TUSD, we will likely qualify the student.
 If the criteria does not match, then we will recommend that the student screen in TUSD at the next available opportunity.

 We provide an opportunity for students, grades 2-8, who live within the TUSD boundaries but attend a private school to take the cognitive abilities test and go through the screening process for GATE identification.
-To register for the test, parents must email the GATE office at TUSDGATEinfo@tustin.k12.ca.us and provide proof of residency (utility bill or rental/lease agreement) and a photo ID.
-Once residency is confirmed, the Consent to Test Form will be emailed to the parent.
+To register for the test, parents must complete the Consent to Screen Form, Parent Feedback Form and email the GATE office proof of residency (utility bill or rental/lease agreement) and a photo ID.

 Is private IQ testing accepted for GATE identification purposes?
 Private assessments are not accepted for GATE identification purposes.
 This is so the screening process is equitable for all students.